angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 whatever means you like, and accept that sometimes you will lose the game because you chose the wrong one.

-Before we dive into the applications of Spoils in Doomsdsay specifically, lets look at some math one more time, to hopefully drive home the point that this card is powerful and worth the risk.
+Before we dive into the applications of Spoils in Doomsday specifically, lets look at some maths one more time, to hopefully drive home the point that this card is powerful and worth the risk.
 Imagine a hypothetical 2-card combo deck, and of course you want to have a copy of each combo piece in your hand so you can win.
 For now we'll ignore how we'd pay for those cards or what turn they